Kenivia/Honing-Forecast/WIP.md

 ### Energy

-- use newtons methods until 0 derivative or something, this bisection kinda slow
-- Make a ks_012 and only call ks_01234 function when needed
 - implement fft or something for medium sized complexity because lr kinda very bad(also use (and optimize) exact convolution for single piece(maybe 2))
 -~~ add upgrade name to states when saving them,~~ maybe add some way to keep track of where bits are to make neighbor potentially more efficient